 If we call someone a good egg or a bad egg it means they are a good person or bad person in a very general way.
 A good egg is someone you can trust and be friends with.
 A bad egg is someone who is not trustworthy and should be avoided.

-- I really like Vanessa, she’s a good egg it always helps people when she can.
+- I really like Vanessa, she’s a good egg and always helps people when she can.

 - Her brother Victor is a bad egg.
 He’s always doing something he shouldn’t be doing.
 They are so different, I can’t believe they are related.